Executive Bottom Line (TL;DR)

 | Revenue (First 20 Years) | ~$5.6B | ~$1.6B |

 *Illustrative figures based on recent auctions and developer guidance.
-Actual results vary by debt cost, auction design, and curtailment risk.
+Actual results vary by equity deployment speed, auction design, and curtailment risk.

 Despite a much higher upfront CapEx, the combination of higher capacity factors and larger contracted volumes allows the offshore project to deliver more than 3x the annual energy of a typical 500 MW onshore wind farm, supporting strong long-term cash flows for infrastructure investors.